(old town scottsdale homes for sale)

 Old Town Scottsdale, as defined in practical real estate terms, encompasses the area roughly bounded by McDonald Drive to Osborn Road (north–south) and Pima Road to 68th Street (east–west).
 This definition matters, because Old Town is not just a nightlife core — it is a mixed residential district that includes historic single-family neighborhoods, mid-century housing stock, modern infill, and a wide range of condominium developments.

 Buyers who understand Old Town correctly see it as one of the most flexible residential zones in Scottsdale.
-Buyers who don’t often misunderstand what they’re actually purchasing.

 Historical Context: From Agricultural Hub to Mixed-Use Residential Core